 Good homemade cleaners include:

 - Vinegar: This may be the world's—and certainly your household's—most versatile and effective cleaning agent.
 You can clean kitchens, including everything from dishwashers to microwaves, bathrooms, stainless steel, and washing machines.
 You can even use it to wash your laundry or dishes.
+(Though it does not fully disinfect bacteria or viruses).

 - Baking soda: Your No. 2 household cleaner, baking soda has almost as many uses as vinegar.